- Undergraduate Financial Aid

 Special Scholarships

-National Merit Scholarship—Wheaton is a sponsor in the National Merit Scholarship Program and offers this scholarship to National Merit Finalists indicating Wheaton as their first college choice.
-The awards for incoming freshmen are either $1,000, renewable up to four years, or a one-time $2,500 award for those selective for a National Merit Corporate Scholarship.
+National Merit Scholarship—National Merit Semifinalists are automatically awarded the highest Presidential Scholarship which is $20,000 per year for up to four years.
+Students who advance to Finalist status can receive additional funding from National Merit based on their awarding criteria.
+Wheaton College is a sponsor in the National Merit Scholarship Program and offers a scholarship to National Merit Finalists indicating Wheaton as their first-choice college.
+The awards for incoming freshmen are either $1,000, renewable up to four years, or a one-time $2,500 award for those selected for a National Merit Corporate Scholarship.
 The award type is determined by the National Merit Scholarship Corporation.

 Army ROTC Scholarships—Four-year, full-tuition scholarships are offered by the U.S. Army to outstanding students enrolling in the ROTC program.
 Detailed scholarship information and links to applications are available from ROTC units and high school counselors across the country, on Wheaton College's website (http://www.wheaton.edu/academics/programs/rotc), or the U.S. Army ROTC Homepage (www.armyrotc.com).
 Four-year scholarships are offered out of high school, on-campus two- and three-year scholarships, and two-year scholarships available for graduate students.
 Interested students should contact the Department of Military Science for more information at 630.752.5121 or 630.752.5367, or at Jenks Hall.
 Fax: 630.752.5031.
 Send email to: military.science@wheaton.edu Army ROTC full-tuition scholarship recipients are not eligible for need-based Wheaton Grant funds.

-Certain scholarships are available to students from underrepresented minority groups.
-They include the Don and Ann Church Scholarship, and the Alvero L. Nieves Latino Scholarship.
-In addition, freshmen named as finalists in the National Hispanic Scholar Recognition Program may be eligible for the President's Achievement Award.
-More information from the Admissions Office.
+Certain scholarships are available to students from underrepresented minority groups, including the Don and Ann Church Scholarship, and the Alvero L. Nieves Latino Scholarship.

 Graduate Financial Aid